Skip to Content

 PlanetEcliptic periodEcliptic H/nICRF periodICRF H/n

 Earth, Jupiter, and Saturn have pure Fibonacci ICRF denominators (3, 8, 21).
 The frame transformation produces the Fibonacci subtraction identities 16−13=3, 5−13=−8, and −8−13=−21 — generating the complete chain 3 → 5 → 8 → 13 → 21.
-Earth is the sole prograde planet in ICRF; Saturn is the sole retrograde planet in the ecliptic — mirror exceptions created by the same Fibonacci number (13).
-See Why Earth Is Special for what this mirror symmetry means for Earth’s inclination dynamics.
+Earth is the sole prograde planet in ICRF — an exception created by the Fibonacci number 13 (the general precession).
+For what this means for Earth’s inclination dynamics: Why Earth Is Unique.

 Mercury